Bounded minimizers of double phase problems at nearly linear growth

-where $(u)_{\pm}$ indicate the upper and lower traces of $u$ on set $\mathcal{C}$ in \eqref{ccc}, and $\gamma_{\varepsilon}^{n-1}$ denotes the Cantor measure introduced immediately above \eqref{ccc}.
-The content of the two previous displays, \cite[Lemma 6 (a)]{balci} and Frostman Lemma eventually imply that $\mathcal{H}^{n-1-\varepsilon}(\Sigma_{u})\ge\mathcal{H}^{n-1-\varepsilon}(\mathcal{C}\cap\Sigma_{u})>0$, therefore $\dim_{\mathcal{H}}(\Sigma_{u})\ge n-1-\varepsilon$.
-This means that $u\not \in W^{1,p}_{\loc}(Q)$ for all $p>1+\varepsilon$, otherwise it would be $n-1-\varepsilon>n-p\ge \dim_{\mathcal{H}}(\Sigma_{u})$, a contradiction, and Theorems \ref{mt1}-\ref{mt2} are sharp. \begin{remark} \emph{Let us conclude with a couple of comments.} \begin{itemize} \item \emph{The counterexamples in Theorems \ref{count}-\ref{count.3} cover the range $q>1+\alpha$, while Theorems \ref{mt1}-\ref{mt2} hold whenever $q<1+\alpha$.
-In the limiting case $q=1+\alpha$ the nonoccurrence of Lavrentiev phenomenon and the density of smooth maps in modular convergence can still be secured, cf. Lemma \ref{alav}, Corollary \ref{alav.2} and Theorem \ref{bulithm}, however to prove regularity in such a borderline configuration some 0-order information such as H\"older continuity à la De Giorgi-Nash-Moser is needed, see \cite{CM2,BCM,bb90,HO3}, that is not available here due to the strong rate of nonuniformity of integrals \eqref{ll}-\eqref{ll1}.} \item \emph{In comparison with Theorems \ref{mt1}-\ref{mt2} and Corollary \ref{cor1}, Theorem \ref{count.3} gives a slightly more general negative result, that holds for all finite $\alpha>0$.
-As a quick inspection of the proof reveals, this is due to the fact that the modulating coefficient $a$ in $\eqref{6.3}_{1}$ decays as the distance from the hyperplane $\mathbb{R}^{n-1}\times \{0\}$ raised to power $\alpha$ (and therefore has a zero of order $[\alpha]$ when $x_{n}=0$).
-Under the regularity theory viewpoint, the interesting case is that of $\alpha$-H\"older continuous coefficients, $\alpha\in (0,1]$, otherwise with $0\le a(\cdot)\in C^{\alpha}$ and $\alpha>1$, the analysis would be confined around $[\alpha]$-order zeros of $a$.} \end{itemize} \end{remark}
+for all $N>3$, thus also $\eqref{el.111}$ is secured and we can proceed as in Section \ref{nlg}.
+To conclude, we notice that the above construction does not rely on the explicit identification of a specific minimizer, but on energy estimates forcing an energy reduction on minima by comparison with the irregular (yet admissible, \eqref{6.4.1}) competitor $u_{0}$ in \eqref{u0u0}.
+By minimality, $\eqref{relmin}_{1}$ and Proposition \ref{p71} (\emph{iii}.) this procedure is applicable to all minimizers of $\bar{\mathcal{H}}^{*}$, and the proof is complete. \begin{remark} \emph{The counterexamples in Theorems \ref{count}-\ref{count.3} cover the range $q>1+\alpha$, while Theorems \ref{mt1}-\ref{mt2} hold whenever $q<1+\alpha$.
+In the limiting case $q=1+\alpha$ the nonoccurrence of Lavrentiev phenomenon and the density of smooth maps in modular convergence can still be secured, cf. Lemma \ref{alav}, Corollary \ref{alav.2} and \cite[Theorem 2.3]{buli}, however to prove regularity in such a borderline configuration some 0-order information such as H\"older continuity à la De Giorgi-Nash-Moser is needed, see \cite{CM2,BCM,HO3,bb90}, that is not available here due to the strong rate of nonuniformity of integrals \eqref{ll}-\eqref{ll1}.} \end{remark}